Signs of Low Blood Pressure

 Signs of low blood pressure in pregnancy

 Pregnant women who experience these symptoms should contact a doctor for evaluation.
+Additionally, the free Ada app can be used to carry out a symptom assessment.

 Pregnant women should also seek emergency care if they experience dizziness or fainting along with other, more serious symptoms, such as: